OpenSidewalks/OpenSidewalks-Schema/README.md

 Lines are features that are geometrically defined by a series of coordinates forming a LineString.
 They are explicitly not elements of the pedestrian network definition (i.e. the graph structure described by Nodes, Edges and Zones), but they are still highly relevant to the physical pedestrian network.
+All lines must have a unique `_id` field.

 <details>
   <summary><h3><a name="line-fence"></a> Fence</h3></summary>